thisisshub/notes_project/README.md

 - Upload Notes
 - Download Notes
 - Filter Notes [ on the basis of branch and semester wise ]
+- Search articles on custom search engine
+- Convert markdown to HTML

 #### Authentication
 - Signup a User